dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 account ID referenced in the email; this is included in the POST.

-Note that this kind of misdelivery shouldn't be possible if a service has previously verified the user's email address.
+Note that this kind of misdelivery shouldn't be possible if a service has previously verified the user's email address for the account.

 # Conventions and Definitions